t288matt/vatpac-stats/tests/README.md

 # VATSIM Data Collection System - Test Framework

-## 🎯 **Test Philosophy: User Outcomes, Not Technical Details**
+## 🎯 **Test Philosophy: Comprehensive Testing - User Outcomes + Technical Reliability**

-This test framework focuses on **what users can accomplish** rather than how the system works internally.
-We test complete user workflows and successful outcomes, not individual components.
+This test framework focuses on **both what users can accomplish AND the technical foundation that makes it possible**.
+We test complete user workflows, successful outcomes, AND the technical infrastructure that supports them.
+This ensures both user satisfaction and system reliability.

 ## 🏗️ **Test Architecture Overview**